 WSIB Claims – What is WSIB?

 It stands for Workplace Safety and Insurance Board, also known as Workers’ Comp.
-It is an agency of the Ontario Government.
+This is an agency of the Ontario Government.
 The WSIB provides “no fault” compensation for employees who get injured at work.
-Supposedly, this is “quick and easy” access to income protection for those employees who require time off to recover.
+Supposedly, this is quick and easy access to income protection for those employees who require time off to recover.
 But ask injured workers about their WSIB claims, and a very different picture emerges.
-The majority discover, to their dismay, that filing WSIB claims are neither quick nor easy to access.
+The majority discover, to their dismay, that filing WSIB claims and receiving benefits are neither quick nor easy.

 So let’s look at the WSIB a bit more closely.
 Your employer funds the WSIB by paying premiums that are dependent on the size of their payroll.
 With these premiums they purchase a shield from all liabilities that arise if you are injured at a workplace accident.
 As a result, your employer is protected from being sued by you.
 This is often referred to as the “historic tradeoff”.
 Workers trade the right to sue in exchange for access to income replacement and other benefits.

 Over the years, employees have found all too often, that this trade off has not worked to their benefit.